jamielife/LemonadeProject/README.md

 - Fonts.google.com

 # To Do:
-- Colors (background, font, button) settings for all modules
+- Settings (background images, fonts, buttons) for all modules
 - - Responsive tweaks
 - - Label position tweaks
 - Search